CERNCDAIC/doconverter/README.md

 - **error_message**: in case of an error, an explanation why that happened
 - **content**: expected file coded in a multipart/form-data section

-You can check the test folder for examples.
+An example can be found within doconverter project functional test module, see [Github](https://github.com/CERNCDAIC/doconverter/blob/master/doconverter/test/www_upload_test.py)

 ## Architecture

 The two main components of the framework are a web fronted and worker nodes.
 Worker nodes are running on Windows as